Dual-Mandate Patrols: Multi-Armed Bandits for Green Security: Proof of Theorem

 By substituting $l_t = \frac{6 \log{t}}{ (f^{-1}(\minregret))^2}$ into $\Lambda = \sqrt{\frac{3\log{t}}{2 l_t}}$, we have $f(2 \Lambda) = \minregret$.
 Eq.~\ref{eqn:appendix_selection_bound} contradicts the definition of minimum regret $\minregret$, the smallest non-zero regret (since $S_t$ is bad thus not optimal but it is also closer to the optimal with distance smaller than $\minregret$).
 That is: \begin{small}

-\end{small} Lastly, we bound the total number of bad arm pulls by the probability that $E_t$ did not happen and a time-dependent term as shown by \citeauthor{chen2016combinatorial}~\shortcite{chen2016combinatorial} (proof omitted for space): \begin{small}
+\end{small} Lastly, we bound the total number of bad arm pulls by the probability that $E_t$ did not happen and a time-dependent term as shown by \citet{chen2016combinatorial} (proof omitted for space): \begin{small}

 \end{small} We then bound the cumulative regret by attributing the maximum regret to each of the bad arm pulls, which yields: \begin{small}

 \end{small} \end{proof}